abdullah192405-a11y/dark-v2/CHATBOT_INTEGRATION.md

 - **Context-Aware**: Maintains conversation history for more natural interactions
 - **Arabic Language Support**: Responds in clear, professional Arabic
 - **Car Expertise**: Specialized knowledge about car brands, models, and features
-- **Platform-Specific**: Understands Click Car AI services and features
+- **Platform-Specific**: Understands Crown Auto services and features

 ### 🚗 Capabilities
 The chatbot can help with: